How to Become a Cybersecurity Analyst: Key Steps

 - Team collaboration: Necessary for working effectively with diverse teams.

-In addition to soft skills, a cyber security analyst needs a comprehensive set of technical abilities.
-These hard skills are fundamental to navigating the technical aspects of cyber security:
+A cyber security analyst needs a comprehensive set of technical skills.
+These skills are fundamental to navigating the technical aspects of cyber security:

 - Network security proficiency: Key for protecting and securing network systems.